The Thyroid Reference Guide

 According to the report prepared by the U. S. Preventive Services Task Force, hypothyroidism and hyperthyroidism “account for considerable morbidity [disease],”affecting 1% to 4% of the adult and adolescent population (approximately 10,000,000 people).
 Every year 350,000 to 800,000 new cases are reported.
 Hypothyroidism is more prevalent among women and people with Down’s syndrome.

-Since thyroid dysfunction can affect a variety of systems, including the cardiovascular, nervous, and gastrointestinal, both the health and behavior of patients can be adversely altered.
+Thyroid dysfunction impacts various systems.
+These include the cardiovascular, nervous, and gastrointestinal ones.
+Consequently, it can change a patient’s health status.
+Furthermore, their behavior can also be negatively influenced.
 Thyroid dysfunction can result in infertility, miscarriage, and stillbirth.
 Deaths from hypothyroidism are uncommon, but can occur among patients who develop myxedema coma – a condition resulting from severe, untreated hypothyroidism.

 The natural course of the disease should be well understood.